 Floratam St. Augustine

 It is important to know all of your options so that you can make the best, informed choice when installing a new turfgrass variety at home.
 Oftentimes, the best turfgrass variety all depends on what you are looking for and what the lawn’s environment presents.
-The above turfgrass selection demonstrates some of the top-performing cultivars for the state of Florida and its tropical climate.
-After installing, be sure to fertilize your new lawn with the LawnifiTM New Lawn Starter Box and follow proper installation, establishment and maintenance guidelines.
+The above turfgrass selection demonstrates some of the top-performing cultivars for the state of Florida and its tropical climate, but if you are looking for a low maintenance variety, be sure to read The Best Grass for Low Maintenance in Florida.
+If your home lawn experiences a lot of shade, on the other hand, be sure to check out The Best Grass for Shade in Florida.
+After installing the variety that best fits your lawn, be sure to fertilize it with the Lawnifi® New Lawn Starter Box and follow proper installation, establishment and maintenance guidelines.